 Soreath Hok

-HostSoreath Hok is a multimedia journalist with experience in radio, television and digital production.
+Host, Central Valley DailySoreath Hok is a multimedia journalist with experience in radio, television and digital production.
 She is a 2022 National Edward R. Murrow Award winner.
-At KVPR, she is currently the local host of NPR's All Things Considered.
+At KVPR, she is currently the host of KVPR's Central Valley Daily podcast.

 Soreath began her journalism career in Fresno, graduating from Fresno State with a B.A. in English and minor in Mass Communication & Journalism.
 Her first media job at KFSR, the campus radio station, helped to launch her career in broadcast news.
 She worked as a producer at two Fresno stations, KMPH FOX 26 and KSEE 24, before moving to KCRA 3 in Sacramento.